 Test objects whose parent containers are not included in Name Mapping have the Extended Find setting enabled.

 |Note:||The Use extended find when possible option has effect only when new web objects are added to Name Mapping.
 It does not change the existing Name Mapping structure.|

 The following images illustrate Name Mapping generated with this option enabled and disabled.

 Use extended find when possible: Checked

 Use extended find when possible: Unchecked

-Enable Self-Healing mode - If this option is enabled (by default) and TestComplete fails to find a tested object during the test run, it will try to find a similar object and use it to continue running the test.
+Enable Self-Healing mode - Starting from version 14.40, this option is available only if you have the Self-Healing Tests plugin enabled.
+If this option is enabled (by default) and TestComplete fails to find a tested object during the test run, it will try to find a similar object and use it to continue running the test.
 After the test run is over, TestComplete will suggest updating the object’s recognition parameters to match those of the found object.
 If the option is disabled, TestComplete will report the “The Object Does Not Exist” error.